lealcastillo1996/LLM-function-calling-for-posting-to-POS-example/readme.md

 The approach consist of an Streamlit app that simulates the conversation between a user and a cashier or drive-though seller, in the background a Flask webhook is hearing for all the steps in the conversation, first inferering the intent of the user, then updating the order if requiered and posting to a POS system.

 This solution is scalable thanks to a support free database implementation (Mongodb) which helps to store conversation for the agents memory and also to match the POS user id with the selling point.
-Easily this implementation can serve more than 1 selling point at the same time, includingg aspects such as location, language , tax rate and promotion of the selling point.
+Easily this implementation can serve more than 1 selling point at the same time, including aspects such as location, language , tax rate and promotion of the selling point.
 It also takes care of security of the webhook and the orders placing in a medium level with a simple but effective token authentification.

 ## _GENAAI APPROACH:
 although agents are boom right now, they are no yet 100% stable, That is why I decided to dont use them for the 100% of the implementation, instead I only use them in a very focused task where they can shine more, the RAG retrieval with tools and functions.
-For the working flow of the API I decided to use chanes and output parsers, they sound simple, but thet are really effective,fast , stable and save a lot of tokens, making them a sweet spot for this purpose
+For the working flow of the API I decided to use chains and output parsers, they sound simple, but thet are really effective,fast , stable and save a lot of tokens, making them a sweet spot for this purpose

 _
 ## _POS Functions